„A magic dwells in each beginning,

 Please bring your registration confirmation when you pick up your starter pack!

-Starter packs (and free T-shirts) are only handed out at the mentioned locations and on the respective dates.
+Starter packs (and Free-Early Bird-Goodies) are only handed out at the mentioned locations and on the respective dates.
 Sending them by mail before, during or after these dates is unfortunately not possible.
-Starter packs and T-shirts that aren’t been picked up will be adapted by us and handed over to a charity organization.
+Starter packs and Free-Early Bird-Goodies that aren’t been picked up will be adapted by us and handed over to a charity organization.

 Can I choose a different trail or start location after I have registered?